Frequently Asked Questions

 Interviews generally take place from late December/early January through March.
 Students are accepted on a rolling basis and can expect to hear back regarding the results of their application within a month of their interview.

-If I am accepted, what are the deposit and payment deadlines?
+If I am accepted, when are the deposit and payment deadlines?